mertcloud/CDE_vHoL/README.md

 >The SimpleHttpOperator Operator can be used to interact with 3rd party systems and exchange data to and from a CDE Airflow Job run.
 For example you could trigger the execution of jobs outside CDP or execute CDE Airflow DAG logic based on inputs from 3rd party systems.

 >**Note**
 >You can use CDE Airflow to orchestrate SQL queries in CDW, the Cloudera Data Warehouse Data Service, with the Cloudera-supported  CDWOperator.
-If you want to learn more, please go to [Bonus Lab 1: Using CDE Airflow with CDW](#bonus-lab-leverage-cde-airflow-to-orchestrate-cdw-workloads).
+If you want to learn more, please go to [Using CDE Airflow with CDW](https://github.com/pdefusco/CDE119_ACE_WORKSHOP/blob/main/step_by_step_guides/english/part05_bonus_labs.md#bonus-lab-2-using-cde-airflow-with-cdw).

 >**Note**
 >Additionally, other operators including Python, HTTP, and Bash are available in CDE.
 If you want to learn more about Airflow in CDE, please reference [Using CDE Airflow](https://github.com/pdefusco/Using_CDE_Airflow).